-While discussion with a qualified estate planning attorney is essential when using a Trust, here are some basics about Trusts to better understand how they incorporate with your world.
+While discussion with a qualified estate planning attorney is essential when using a Trust, here are some basics about Trusts to better understand how they mesh with your business world.

-Trusts do two things really well.
+Trusts do two things very well.
 First, they usually help bypass probate.
 If you own property in three different states, then probate must be opened and closed in all states.
-It is long.
+The process is long.
 It is expensive.
 It is public.

 Trusts might also protect your children.
 Here’s an example.
 You die.
 Your wife wears a short dress and heels to the funeral, and waits the obligatory 4-6 weeks before dating again.
 She gets married because your dying words were, “I want you to be happy.”
 She lives another decade and then dies suddenly.
 Now this dude whom you never met has all the money and doesn’t care about your kids.
 Wonderful.